Proceeds from sales

 Sale of assets

 Party committees report receipts from the sale or lease of committee assets for their usual and normal charge (such as a mailing list, rented office space, etc.) on Form 3X, Line 17 (Other Federal Receipts).
-The entry should itemize:
+The entry will itemize:

 - Name of the purchaser